Car Dent Repair And Cost

 car dent repair before and after

-You can easily discover $50-75 ding repair with a speedy Google search.
-Moreover, establishments strive to earn some additional income.
+You can easily discover $50-75 ding repair with a swift Google search.
+Moreover, establishments strive to earn some extra income.
 An extensive ding? $125.

 Using the above numbers, a good way to estimate the price of a dent is to add $50-$120 for every inch.
 This means that a 2- to 3-inch dent that doesn’t require painting and is not on a crease should cost $100-$240.

-For dings that can’t be repaired with PDR and need to be painted, don’t be surprised to find this number increases by a great deal.
+For dings that can’t be repaired with PDR and need to be painted, don’t be surprised to find this number increases by a significant amount.

 How many?

-Multiply that by the number of dents and how many body parts are impacted, and you can readily see how fast things add up.
+Multiply that by the number of dents and how many body parts are impacted, and you can readily see how swiftly things add up.

 Stop Hitting Things With Your Car